eleven-am/pondLive/go/docs/router-recovery.md

 ## 3. Client Behaviour

 1. Diagnostic logged (component/path).
-Overlay shows “Reset component” button.
+When the diagnostic payload includes `details.componentId` (and therefore `metadata.componentScope`), the dev-mode overlay surfaces a “Reset component” button linked to that ID.
 2. Button sends `{t:"routerReset", componentId}`.
 While waiting, the overlay can show “Resetting…” state.
 3. When the template frame arrives, hydrate it.
 On success, clear the diagnostic